 The road to diagnosis and management of lupus is different for everyone.
 Each person has unique triggers and symptoms.
 Learn how Mymee helped Randy beat his lupus symptoms and get his life back in this success story.

-Ever since I was a kid, I always kind of had an issue with joint pain.
-But by the time I joined Mymee, things had gotten so bad that I was no longer working, no longer able to exercise, and I didn't have the energy to do the things I really loved.
-It was like I was in a terrible cycle, the worse I felt, the more I gave up - which in turn contributed to even more fatigue and hopelessness.
+Ever since childhood, Randy had always experienced joint pain.
+But by the time he joined Mymee, Randy said, "things had gotten so bad that I was no longer working, no longer able to exercise, and I didn't have the energy to do the things I really loved."
+He explains his experience as a terrible cycle: "the worse I felt, the more I gave up, which contributed to even more fatigue and hopelessness."

-I liked that I could actually see my own data, it was helpful to look back and see how far I'd come.
-I could see that the structure of my day had changed - I was waking at 7:15 am, with no need for a nap throughout the day.
-I was walking regularly and I also tracked my productivity.
+For Randy, looking at the data in the Mymee mobile app provided an additional source of inspiration.
+"It was helpful to look back and see how far I'd come," he said.
+"The structure of my day had changed; I was waking up at 7:15 AM with no need for a nap during the day."
+Randy also tracked his walking and productivity.